m5lk3n/clcnt/README.md

 ## to do

-- Test boundaries (backend and frontend (see min/max for input type number))
+- Test boundaries (backend and frontend)
 - Move code into packages
 - TODOs in code
 - License / font awesome